Zhihan Hu

 Biography

-Zhihan Hu is currently a PhD candidate in the Department of Nuclear Engineering at Texas A&M University.
+Zhihan Hu is currently a postdoc in the Department of Nuclear Engineering at Texas A&M University.
 He obtained a BS in Physics from the University of Science and Technology in China in 2019.
-He joined Texas A&M University in 2019 as a PhD student.
+He joined Texas A&M University in 2019 as a PhD student, and graduated in 2024.
 His research interest is nuclear materials degradation under extreme conditions.
-He has published 14 journal publications, with an h-index of 4.
+He has published 14 journal publications, with an h-index of 5.

 Expertise